126.96.36.199 Reactionary Conservatism

-Some people, who are discontented with the status quo and who feel that the past was somehow better, want to turn the clock back.
-Changes in society can make people fearful and resentful:
+Some people who are discontented with the status quo, and who feel that the past was somehow better, want to ‘turn the clock back’.
+There are several factors which might contribute to these feelings:

-- Terrorism might make them fearful for their security, remembering the past as being safer.
+● Terrorism might make them fearful for their security, remembering the past as being safer.

-● They might see immigrants as competing for resources.
+● They might see recent immigrants as competing for jobs or driving down wages.

 In practice, people have a tendency to remember a few good things about a past time whilst forgetting its drawbacks – as mocked in the SKZ cartoon Good Old Days.
 Another problem is that the past is irrecoverable.
-The world has changed and it isn’t possible to wind everything and everybody else back to a favoured point in time but, as discussed later, that doesn’t stop unscrupulous politicians in democracies from promising to do so – by promoting a form of nationalism known as ‘authoritarian populism’ (220.127.116.11).
+The world has changed and it isn’t possible to wind everything and everybody else back to a favoured point in time but, as discussed later, that doesn’t stop unscrupulous politicians in democracies from promising to do so – by adopting a populist stance (184.108.40.206).